getgauge/docs.gauge.org/partials/windows_installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section gives specific instructions on setting up Gauge in a Microsoft Windows environment.
+You can choose any ONE of the following.

 :installer-icon:`Install using Windows Installer`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^